bllhlskr/School_project-Movie-Rental-Store-Database/README.md

 <h3> Insert Into Statements</h3>
 I Inserted 3 values for all tables.
 <br>
-INSERT INTO Movies VALUES (1, ‘box damaged,’Drama’,’Blu-ray’,3,’Joker’,2019,’ In Gotham City, mentally troubled comedian Arthur Fleck is disregarded and mistreated by society.
+INSERT INTO Movies VALUES (1, ‘box damaged,'Drama’,'Blu-ray’,3,'Joker’,2019,' In Gotham City, mentally troubled comedian Arthur Fleck is disregarded and mistreated by society.
 He then embarks on a downward spiral of revolution and bloody crime.
-This path brings him face-to-face with his alter-ego: the Joker’,25,’both’,12,3.99);
+This path brings him face-to-face with his alter-ego: the Joker’,25,'both’,12,3.99);

-INSERT INTO Movies VALUES (2, ‘solid’,’Comedy’,’Blu-ray’,7,’ Great Dictator’,1940,’ The Great Dictator is a 1940 American political satire comedy-drama film written, directed, produced, scored by, and starring British comedian Charlie Chaplin’,12,’both’,17,6.99);
+INSERT INTO Movies VALUES (2, ‘solid’,'Comedy’,'Blu-ray’,7,' Great Dictator’,1940,' The Great Dictator is a 1940 American political satire comedy-drama film written, directed, produced, scored by, and starring British comedian Charlie Chaplin’,12,'both’,17,6.99);

-INSERT INTO Movies VALUES (3, ‘damaged’,’Sci-fi’,’Blu-ray’,2,’Transdence’,2014,’ Synopsis.
+INSERT INTO Movies VALUES (3, ‘damaged’,'Sci-fi’,'Blu-ray’,2,'Transdence’,2014,' Synopsis.
 Dr. Will Caster (Johnny Depp) is a scientist who researches the nature of sentience, including artificial intelligence.
-He and his team work to create a sentient computer; he predicts that such a computer will create a technological singularity, or in his words Transcendence ’,37,’sale’,null,4.99);
+He and his team work to create a sentient computer; he predicts that such a computer will create a technological singularity, or in his words Transcendence ’,37,'sale’,null,4.99);

-INSERT INTO Condition_codes VALUES(‘box damaged’,’box is damaged but cd is fine’);
+INSERT INTO Condition_codes VALUES(‘box damaged’,'box is damaged but cd is fine’);

-INSERT INTO Condition_codes VALUES(‘damaged’,’cd has skeches’ );
+INSERT INTO Condition_codes VALUES(‘damaged’,'cd has skeches’ );

-INSERT INTO Condition_codes VALUES(‘solid’,’everything is fine cd and box’);
+INSERT INTO Condition_codes VALUES(‘solid’,'everything is fine cd and box’);

 INSERT INTO Genre_types VALUES(‘Comedy’, ‘A comedy film is a genre of film in which the main emphasis is on humor.’);